 Have bad finances?
 For those looking to improve their money habits in the new year, don't despair.
-After four years of writing about personal finance I've honed in on the fact that there is really on one trait you need in order to have better finances.
+After four years of writing about personal finance, I've honed in on the fact that there is really on one trait you need in order to improve your financial situation.

 “What was the biggest challenge you faced when you first started blogging?”

 The biggest?
 Finding the strength/courage/motivation to keep going when things weren't exactly going well.
 Sure, you can look and see slick graphics, corporate sponsorships, coaching services and that I now work for myself full time, but I like to always remind folks and clients that these things have come after three and a half years of hard work.